P-Rosa3008/P-Rosa3008/README.md

 ### About me

-- 👨‍💻 Currently taking a Master's degree in Science and GIS
+- 👨‍💻 Currently working at CriticalTechworks
-- 🌱 Working on a website using the MERN Stack for my thesis
+- 🌱 MyBMW app and multiple personal projects
-- 💙 Flutter, Dart, React.JS
+- 💙 Flutter, Dart, TypeScript
 - 📖 Love to do things that I couldn't do yesterday!